7 Ways To Make Your House Look Expensive

 A general interior design rule for making it look more expensive is to add some rugs.
 No matter what type of rug you opt for, it always looks expensive regardless of how inexpensive they are.

-A rug that is part of decor will complement the design, offer a cozy feeling and will add that little extra you usually observe in expensive homes.
+A rug that is part of the decor will complement the design, offer a cozy feeling, and will add that little extra you usually observe in expensive homes.

 Add an oversized piece of art

 A printed photograph on a large piece of canvas or a replica of a great art piece is all you need if you aim to make your home look more expensive without spending a ton of money.
 Attention-grabbing pieces of art can encourage conversation and embed the living space with an amazing luxe feel.